Illedan/ETA/en/pages/cocos2d.md

 ## Seal game

 This is going to be a 2d platform game.
 The goal is to avoid balls and ice bears in order to escape from a circus.
-It`s a game with no end,
+It`s a game with no end.
+Pictures are comming.

 ## Menu